axiomhq/next-axiom/README.md

 export default withAxiom(handler)
 ```

-This will log exceptions as well as making sure logs are flushed.

-6. Import and use `log` in the frontend like this:
+Import and use `log` in the frontend like this:

 ```js
 import { log } from `next-axiom`;